progrium/skypipe/README.md

 The trick to this private pipe in the sky is that when you first use skypipe, behind the scenes it will deploy a very simple messaging server to dotcloud.
 Skypipe will use your account to transparently find and use this server, no matter where you are.

-This all works without you ever thinking about it because this server is managed automatically and runs on Heroku for free.
+This all works without you ever thinking about it because this server is managed automatically and runs on dotcloud for free.
 It might as well not exist!

 This represents a new paradigm of creating tools that transparently leverage the cloud to create magical experiences.
 It's not quite software as a service, it's software *with* a service.
 Nobody is using a shared, central service.
 The software deploys its own service on your behalf for you to use.